-The changes mean that the customer receiving a service will have to pay the VAT that is owed to HMRC, rather than paying it to the supplier, who’d otherwise pay HMRC on their behalf.
+The changes mean that the customer receiving a service will have to pay the VAT that is owed to HMRC, rather than paying it to the supplier, who’d previously have paid HMRC on their behalf.

 Note:DRC applies exclusively to companies and individuals who’re registered for VAT in the UK (although it will not apply to consumers).

-2. How will this impact my business?
+2. How do DRC changes impact my business?

-There are instances where companies have taken VAT that’s been paid to them by a customer (that’s then meant to go to HMRC), but been held on to as ‘profit’ that isn’t legally theirs to keep.
+There are instances where companies have taken VAT that’s been paid to them by a customer (that’s then meant to go to HMRC), but been held on to as “profit” that isn’t legally theirs to keep.

-An easy way to know if your business/service is affected is noting whether you’re registered to supply or receive services under the Construction Industry Scheme (CIS).
+An easy way to know if your business/service is affected by domestic reverse charge is by noting whether you’re registered to supply or receive services under the Construction Industry Scheme (CIS).

-A light touch in dealing with any errors made […] as long as you are trying to comply with the new legislation and have acted in good faith”.
+A light touch in dealing with any errors made […] as long as you are trying to comply with the new legislation and have acted in good faith.

-3. What should I do?
+3. What should I do about Domestic Reverse Charge?

-The actions you need to take will depend on the type of business you run and what sort of services you’re involved in offering.
+The actions you needed to take will depend on the type of business you run and what sort of services you’re involved in offering.